-- (1) Mr. Price retired and left the Company on January 29, 2022.
-The Company did not pay any severance compensation to Mr. Price. - (2) Mr. Stanchak retired and left the Company on May 16, 2021.
-The Company did not pay any severance compensation to Mr. Stanchak. - (3) This amount reflects salary continuation paid over twelve months. - (4) Corresponds to each such executive officer's annual bonus amount for fiscal 2021 that such executive officer would be entitled to receive if still employed on the bonus payment date. - (5) Continuation of medical benefits for twelve months following the termination date, subject to the payment of applicable COBRA premiums by such executive officer at the same rate that would have been applied had he or she remained an executive officer of the Company, paid for by us to the same extent that we paid for his or her health insurance prior to termination.
+(1) This amount reflects salary continuation paid over 12 months.

+(2) Corresponds to each such executive officer's annual bonus amount for fiscal 2022 that such executive officer would be entitled to receive if still employed on the bonus payment date.

+(3) Continuation of medical benefits for 12 months following the termination date, subject to the payment of applicable COBRA premiums by such executive officer at the same rate that would have been applied had he or she remained an executive officer of the Company, paid for by us to the same extent that we paid for his or her health insurance prior to termination.